nicolelaine/nicolesiggins.com/content/projects/_index.md

   categories: ["Projects"]
 ---

 I work across the **art, programming, film, and open data spaces**.
 You can see some **projects** I've had fun working on here.
-You can check these [tags](/tags) to help you find what you're looking for.
 Have fun! :rocket: